 Other building projects were completed in 1956, 1971 and 1993.

-The architect is arcDESIGN, and Pepper Construction is the contractor.
+Art Design is the architect, and Pepper Construction is the contractor.

 Schneck presently has 93 beds, and that will stay the same, Mann said.